sethm/symon/README.md

 ## 5.0 Revision History

+  - **1.5.0:** 30 March 2025 - Fixed a bug that caused some 6502
+    instructions to be disassembled improperly in the trace log (GitHub issue #17).

+    Added a new "Step Over" button that allows stepping over the current subroutine.
+This button only becomes active when the next instruction is a "JSR" while stepping through execution one instruction at a time.
+It will continue execution until the subroutine returns through a corresponding "RTS" instruction.
+    (GitHub feature request #18).

   - **1.4.0:** 11 November 2023 - Adds a new machine, the Ben Eater
     machine.
 Correct handling of 6551 interrupts, and several 6551 bug fixes.
 Fixes power-on status of 6502 status register.
 Fixes a